ziposcar/go-group-imports/README.md

 * `groupImports.onSave`: automatically group imports on save.
 Default value is `true`.
 * `groupImports.GoPrivate`: the private packages that will also be included as own packages, eg: "github.com/your-compony/"
+* `groupImports.FocusOnPrivate`: Ignore other packages belonging to the organization.
+Default value is `false`